NINAnor/sscd/README.md

 > **Note of caution**
 >
 > Annotations are not ground truths in a strict sense.
-Target objects are marked manually and thence subject to human error and labeller ambiguity.
+Target objects are marked manually and thence subject to human error and labelling ambiguity.
 Therefore, performance metrics are highly dependent, not only on the accuracy of the detector, but also on the quality of annotations used on the evaluation.
 Image plots contrasting detections against annotations should help scrutinise if apparent drops in performance metrics are being driven by a deteriorating detector, by poor labelling, or both.